Start by using the features you're most excited about.

 Milestone #4 Completing the Melbourne Marathon

-Lastly, we’ve included a progress bar because having a visual display of your progress can be highly motivating.
-Even the act of shading in the progress bar will be so rewarding and satisfying!
+To keep you motivated, we've added a progress bar to each Mission Statement worksheet.
+Tracking your progress visually can be incredibly inspiring, and the simple act of shading in the bar as you move forward will feel both rewarding and satisfying!

-Use this space to workshop your habits and establish a game plan for building habits that stick.
+Use this framework to workshop your habits and establish a game plan for building healthy habits that stick.

 Define the habit you want to build.
 Consider the duration of the habit and what days your habit applies to.
-Is it a daily habit or are you just doing it on Mondays and Thursdays?
-Be specific in your definition.
+Is it a daily habit, a Monday and Thursday habit or a weekly ritual?
+Your habits are much easier to track when they are specific.

 You may also choose to include rules like holiday and sick day exceptions.